zplayads/PlayableAdsDemo-android/README-EN.md

     }
 });
 ```
 d.
-Add Impression Listener Method (Optional)添加展示监听方法（可选）
+Add Impression Listener Method (Optional)

-**If necessery**, you can add listening callback of ad's impression/click as follows:
+**If necessery**, you can add listener callback of ad's impression/click as follows:
 ```
 nativeAd.setNativeEventListener(new NativeEventListener() {
     @Override